jaumejuni/golf-project-wiki/content/en/swap/start-engine.md

 1. Engine speed or RPMs.
 This signal is provided by the new ECU through CAN bus, so an adapter must be used.
 In that case a solution from [Van der Veer Engineering](https://www.vdveer-engineering.nl/en/products/can-controller/can-controller-overview) was used.
 2. VSS or speedometer.
 In Golf MK3, VSS signal comes from the gearbox and in Golf MK5 from ABS, so the signals are different.
 To be able to adapt the signal, a product from [MapDCCD](https://mapdccd.com/vss.html) was used.
 3. Oil temperature.
-Unfortunately the signals coming from Golf MK3 and MK5 oil temperature sensors are completely different, and there is no adapter available/known till now, so this signal is not available at the instrument cluster for the moment.
+Golf MK3 and MK5 oil temperature sensors are completely different, so the only way to make that signal available at the Golf MK3 instrument cluster is to use the Golf MK3 oil temp. sensor.
+After some investigation an adapter was found, that adapter allows to connect the Golf MK3 sensor at the end of the Golf MK5 oil filter housing.
+For more details look a the solution provided by [Bar Tek](https://www.bar-tek.com/temperature-gauge-adapter-2-0l-2-5l-tfsi) for that purpose.

 The rest of the instrument cluster works are intended.